Riham2025/DB/AggregateFunctionGrouping/UNION.md

 Batch Script & Transactions
 4. Research:
-o What is a SQL transaction?
+o.
+What is a SQL transaction?
 A SQL Transaction (transaction in SQL) is a set of operations (such as INSERT, UPDATE, DELETE) executed as a single unit.
-Either all of them are executed effectively, or all of them are issued if an error occurs.
+Either all of them are executed effectively, or all of them are issued if an error occurs. o.How to write transaction blocks in your database tool (BEGIN TRANSACTION, COMMIT, ROLLBACK)?
+BEGIN TRANSACTION;

+-- Your DML operations here (INSERT, UPDATE, DELETE) -- Example:
+UPDATE Applicants
+SET Source = 'Website'
+WHERE ApplicantID = 102;

+-- If all good, save the changes:
+COMMIT;

+-- If something goes wrong, you can cancel it:
+-- ROLLBACK;